 Research Programs—CCFA has provided more than $150 million for research on the treatment and cure of Inflammatory Bowel Disease (IBD).
 Most recently, we have contributed to the identification of two regions on chromosomes that contain genes for IBD, and to the discovery of NOD2, the first gene for Crohn's disease.

-Education Programs—CCFA provides information and education for the more than one million IBD patients and their families through a variety of awareness campaigns, books, exclusive mailings, local chapters periodicals (Take Charge and Under the Microscope), our webcasts, and through this website.
+Education Programs—CCFA provides information and education for the more than one million IBD patients and their families through a variety of awareness campaigns, books, exclusive mailings, local chapters mailings, Under the Microscope news bulletin, our webcasts, and through this website.
 CCFA also offers professional education through our professional journal, Inflammatory Bowel Diseases, as well as through health professional workshops.

 Support Services—CCFA support services are delivered through local chapters which offer more than 300 support groups annually, Camp Oasis (our summer camps for children living with IBD, and a wide range of educational and training programs for communities nationwide.